nquinlan/cal.mlh.io/README.md

 - Enter as Server: `http://cal.mlh.io`
 - Save!

 You should now automatically see MLH events appear in your iPhone's native calendar application.
-If you use a different calendar, it should have it's own "subscribe to a calendar" feature which you should just enter `http://cal.mlh.io` for.
+If you use a different calendar, it should have its own "subscribe to a calendar" feature which you should just enter `http://cal.mlh.io` for.

 ## Subscribe to upcoming hackathons (Mac)